msmith1392/travelgetaway/ARCHITECTURE.md

 # TravelGetaway – Architecture & Implementation Guide

-This document details the internal architecture, design decisions, and advanced React patterns used in TravelGetaway.
+This document describes the architecture, design decisions, and technology stack for the TravelGetaway app.

+---

+## Overview

+TravelGetaway is a full-stack web application for planning and managing multi-day trips.
+It features a React/TypeScript frontend, a Go backend API, a Postgres database, and is fully containerized with Docker.

 ---